-There are other lenders and debenture trustees of the Company who have pari passu charge over the security provided for the Issue.
-While the Company is required to maintain security cover of 100% of the outstanding amount of the NCDs and the interest thereon, upon the Company's bankruptcy, winding-up or liquidation, the other lenders and debenture trustees of similar ranking will rank pari passu with the secured NCD holders, after exhausting the first pari passu holders and to that extent, may reduce the amounts recoverable by the secured NCD holders.
-Pursuant to the SEBI Debt Regulations, the Company is required to obtain permissions / consents from the prior creditors in favour of the debenture trustee for creation of such similar ranking pari passu charge and the same is required to be disclosed.
+10. There are other lenders and debenture trustees who have pari passu charge over the Security provided and the interest thereon, upon the Company's bankruptcy, winding-up or liquidation, the other lenders and debenture trustees of similar ranking will rank pari passu with the secured NCD holders, after exhausting the first pari passu holders and to that extent, may reduce the amounts recoverable by the secured NCD holders.
+Pursuant to the SEBI NCS Regulations, the Company is required to obtain permissions / consents from the prior creditors in favour of the debenture trustee for creation of such similar ranking pari passu charge and the same is required to be disclosed.
 The company has applied for and received consents/permissions from the prior creditors.